GameCatCam/portfolio-advanced-css-challenge/README.md

 https://gamecatcam.github.io/portfolio-advanced-css-challenge/

 ## Credits
 All code presented in this project was done by me (Cameron Rawlins).
+Various sites such as [mdnwebdocs](https://developer.mozilla.org/en-US/)https://developer.mozilla.org/en-US/ were used in terms of referencing formatting for specific portions of the code.
+Thanks to Ross Ritchey, my instructor, in direction for various parts such as the figure setup in the portfolio section.